adamaviv/ic220-s19/units/unit_05.md

 extension.

-In MIPS there are some operations that will do the sign extension and some that are unisgned.
+In MIPS there are some operations that will do the sign extension and some that are unsigned.
 We've been using the signed version, but if we want to **not** sign extend, there are *unsigned* version of most arithmetic operations:

 * `add` vs. `addu`